-COURSE OUTCOMES: After successful completion of the course, students will be able to:
+COURSE OUTCOMES: After successful completion of this course, the students will be able to:

-- CO1. understand the principle of operation of electric, hybrid-electric vehicles and various emerging technological challenges while confronting the issues during transportation. - CO2. analyze the performance characteristics of various power converters operating in different modes to assess a suitable convertor and its control strategies for sustainability of electric vehicle. - CO3. analyze various propulsion motor drives operating in different modes for sustainability and to determine their performance/operational parameters of electric vehicle. - CO4. analyze various battery energy storage & management systems and assess their adaptability for sustainable performance of electric vehicle.
+- CO1.
+Understand the principle of operation of electric, hybrid-electric vehicles and various emerging technological challenges while confronting the issues during transportation. - CO2.
+Analyze the performance characteristics of various power converters operating in different modes to assess a suitable convertor and its control strategies for sustainability of electric vehicle. - CO3.
+Analyze various propulsion motor drives operating in different modes for sustainability and to determine their performance/operational parameters of electric vehicle. - CO4.
+Analyze various battery energy storage & management systems and assess their adaptability for sustainable performance of electric vehicle.